This post contains affiliate links for products which you may find useful. We earn a small commission on sales at no additional cost to our readers.

 We started each day with freshly baked breads and pastries, a selection of fruits and meat, and home made yoghurt.
 There was also a selection of delectable preserves made by Mme Brodard from their own garden.
 Of course there was also freshly brewed coffee, tea and chocolat au lait.

-Matthias gave a tour of the ancient dove-cote, where previous lords kept their pigeons over countless centuries.
+On our last morning Matthias gave a tour of the ancient dove-cote, where previous lords kept their pigeons over countless centuries.
 He gave amusing anectdotes of he and his brother’s earlier attempts to keep “one or two pigeons” turning into a plague of birds.

 We took many fond memories with us from our stay at Chateau de Ribourdin.
 Hopefully one day we can relive our picnics in the gardens.